For textiles and leather How to clean and care for your shoes properly

 Now it’s time to use the brush: brush any coarse dirt off the sole and upper while they are DRY.
 It’s best to use a soft brush.

-Give the Velcro fastenings a dry brush as well.
+Give the hook-and-loop-fasteners a dry brush as well.

 Then carefully remove the dirt using a damp cloth and warm water.
 For more stubborn dirt, we recommend a soft sponge and mild soap or curd soap.
 A cleaning product isn’t essential.
 If you do want to use one, we recommend a product with natural ingredients.

-Leave the cleaned shoes to dry with the laces undone.
-The Velcro fastenings or laces should be left wide open, and any insoles must be removed.
+Leave the cleaned shoes to dry with the hook-and-loop fasteners or laces undone.
+The hook-and-loop fasteners or laces should be left wide open, and any insoles must be removed.
 Important: Do not place the shoes on a radiator, as this may cause the adhesive to come loose.
 However, do not place them in a place that is too cold either.
 In a cool environment, moisture can be drawn into the interior.
 This means the necessary temperature gradient is missing, and the membrane may not function optimally later on.
 So the best approach is to let them dry in a well-ventilated place at a moderate temperature.

 Our Affenzahn shoe soles are what are known as cup soles.
 This means that the upper sits a little lower in the sole – almost like in a bathtub.
 Whilst this ‘bathtub effect’ provides extra support, it can also cause water or moisture to collect and make them harder to dry.
 Our tip: Simply turn the shoes upside down, e.g. on a clothes horse, so that everything can dry properly.